hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

     If you use PuTTY to login, highlighting the URL with your mouse/cursor will copy it to your clipboard, and make it ready to paste into your browser.
-    Therefore, do not use the Ctrl+C combination on your keyborad, or it will cancel your login attempt.
+    Therefore, do not use the Ctrl+C combination on your keyboard, or it will cancel your login attempt.

 GUI applications with SSH connection in the background